ParkerBeck/Game-CSCI3308/README.md

 Title:

-	2d platformer
+	2D Platformer

 Description:

-	2d platform game developed in unity.
+	2D platform game developed in unity.

 Vision Statement:

-	Make a 2d platform game that is fun to play.
+	Make a 2D platform game that is fun to play.

 Motivation:

-	To get into a 2d game development.
+	To learn about 2D game development.

 Risks:

-	Non programming assets.
+	Little to no experience with non programming assets.
 	No prior experience with working with people in the team.
 	This is a new working environment (Unity and C#)